 Timely Use of Gift Funds

 Donors may have expectations that expendable gifts will be used within a certain period of time and that payout from endowed funds will generally be used on an annual basis.
 Units may access the OBI Revenue and Fund Management Dashboard > Endowment Financial Dashboard Report to identify funds that are accumulating income, perhaps due to restrictions that make it difficult to spend, or endowments that are underwater due to market fluctuations.
-Schools and units can work with the Restricted Funds group in the OOD to determine the appropriate steps.
+Schools and units can work with their Development Donor Relations officers to determine the appropriate steps.

 Fundraising and the Office of Development